yugabyte/cloud-resource-cleanup/README.md

 * `AZURE_RESOURCE_GROUP`: The name of the resource group in Azure to use.
 ### Slack (Optional)
 * `SLACK_BOT_TOKEN`: The API token for the Slack bot you want to use to receive notifications.
+* `INFLUXDB_TOKEN`: The API token for the InfluxDB you want to use to receive data.

 It's important to note that you only need to set the environment variables for the cloud providers you are interacting with.
 For example, if you are only using the script to delete resources on AWS, you would only need to set the `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` environment variables.